Ayushi-gupta2001/Terraform-Ansible-Jenkins/README.md

  ## :snowflake: Configure Jenkins

+ 1. Ensure that Git and the Ansible plugin are installed in Jenkins.
+      If you encounter issues running Ansible, try searching for solutions online.
- 1. Create a new pipeline in Jenkins.
+ 2. Create a new pipeline in Jenkins.
- 2. Generate a GitHub personal access token and add your credentials to Jenkins (Manage Jenkins → Credentials).
+ 3. Generate a GitHub personal access token and add your credentials to Jenkins (Manage Jenkins → Credentials).
- 3. In the pipeline configuration:
+ 4. In the pipeline configuration:
     - Enable "POLL SCM"
     - Set the cron schedule to run every minute:

     ```
         * * * * *
     ```
-4. Specify your GitHub repository URL and branch name.
+5. Specify your GitHub repository URL and branch name.

  ## :arrow_forward: Deploy web application